gaysianthirdspace/g3s-site/content/about.md

 The G3S website is a group effort by members of our community:

-- Ethan set up the infrastructure and design and oversees website maintenance
+- Ethan set up the infrastructure and design and oversees website maintenance.
-- Fish developed website content and style
+- Fish developed website content and style.
-- Andrew and Thompson created graphics used on the website and provided valuable feedback
+- Andrew and Thompson created graphics used on the website and provided valuable feedback.